 - 1. Three types of messages are used for service discovery: ServiceConfig, ServiceConfig Ack and ServiceConfig Nack.
 These messages are defined in sub-section 9.5. - 2.
-Four types of ServiceConfig messages are defined.
-As described below, these messages contain different information elements in the TLV format. - 3.
+Three types of ServiceConfig messages are defined.
+As described below, these messages contain different information elements in the LMP object format [LMP]. - 3.
 ServiceConfig messages are sent from both the UNI-C to the UNI-N, as well as from the UNI-N to the UNI-C.